Why the ancient concept of telos will help us rediscover significance in the art of business – it is the twilight of dehumanization.

 So where is significance found?

 As is often the case, one good place to turn is to the great thinkers of the past.
-Three millennia ago, Aristotle proposed that telos, or purpose, is an end that guides all things, of which he delineated three kinds of nature.
+Three millennia ago, Aristotle proposed that telos is an end that guides all natural things, of which he delineated three types.

 - The first, physical matter, has the telos to obey physical laws, and thus Aristotle suggested that it finds its proper end in mechanical consistency.
 The stone falls to earth in the same way, every time, because its nature is subject to a physical law.

 - Biological life forms, however, evolve in variation and adapt to suit their habitat, and so their telos is to grow and to fit within a particular niche.

 - Lastly, Aristotle suggested that a telos of the highest order things – humans – involves the experience of positive human relationships.
 A human telos relates to friendship – friendship that is chosen and mutually beneficial to advance human life.